SAP/spartacus-docs/contributing_to_docs/writer-guide.md

     git push --set-upstream origin doc/GH-42
     ```

-    In your shell app, copy-paste the command from the error message and hit **Enter**.
+    In your shell app, copy-paste the `git push --set-upstream origin [branch-name]` command from the error message and hit **Enter**.
 This command pushes your work, and simultaneously sets up the remote copy of your branch that you are pushing to.
 You only have to do this the first time you push a commit.
 After that, you only ever need the `git push` command to push your updates.

     When you push your commit, the work on your local branch is uploaded (pushed) to the remote branch.
 Now, anyone who tries to access this branch can see the work you have done (that is, all the work that you have pushed so far).